alexholcombe/teachingATHK/readings/controllingForVsControl.md

 In an observational study, **“controlling for”** a variable (also "adjusting for" and "taking into account") is used to describe how in multivariate regression, a variable’s effect is examined and discounted to reveal the effect of the variable of interest.
 It’s not literally control, because it’s a statistical trick, not actual manipulation of the variable.
 It is necessary because in an observational study, it's impossible to ensure that the data points with the different levels of the X variable do not also differ on some other factor Z.

 For example, if one wants to look at the effect on cancer rates (Y) of different amounts of fast food consumption (X), it’s impossible to ensure that the people who ate lots of fast food and the people who didn’t were equivalent on other factors (Zs) such as amount of exercise, gender, race, alcohol intake, etc. These alternative factors may be responsible for any difference in obesity between fast food abstainers and fast food frequenters.
 So we have to use the statistical trick of “controlling for”.
-But this has problems, as described in Alex's lectures 2 and 3.
+But this has problems, as described in Alex's lectures.

 In an experiment, we literally do **control** a variable.
 In rats for example, we could manipulate the proportion of fast food in their diet.
 If the two groups of rats were completely identical, that's all that's needed.

-But because the rats are not all identical  no two rats are identical, not even clones), experiments also rely on **randomization**.
+But because the rats are not all identical (no two rats are identical, not even clones), experiments also rely on **randomization**.
 The reason for randomization is to balance extraneous variables between the different values of the controlled variable.
 For example, in the case of the rat fast food study, the study design might be to give some rats no fast food in their diet and give other rats only fast food.
 But how should we decide *which* rats to give the fast food to?

 A naive approach would be to order, say, 10 batches of 10 rats and give the first five batches that we receive the fast food and following that, do the study on the remaining five batches with no fast food. *Can you recognise a problem with this?*